 People

 We want to ensure that all human beings can fulfil their potential.
-We want to end poverty in all its forms and dimensions; end hunger and malnutrition; achieve food security; promote human dignity; combat inequalities in and between countries; achieve gender equality and empower all women and girls; ensure quality education, water and sanitation and a healthy life for all; ensure equal access to natural resources, a healthy environment and well-being for all; and secure the participation of all people and groups, including children, persons with disabilities, migrants and indigenous peoples, in the realization of the Goals and targets.
+We want to end poverty in all its forms and dimensions; end hunger and malnutrition; achieve food security; respect and promote human rights and human dignity; combat inequalities in and among countries; achieve gender equality and empower all women and girls; ensure quality education, sustainable management of water, sanitation and hygiene, and a healthy life for all; ensure reliable access to natural resources, a healthy environment and well-being for all; and secure the participation of all peoples and groups, including children and youth, persons with disabilities, migrants and indigenous peoples, in the realization of the Goals and targets.

 Planet

-We must respect and safeguard our common home.
+We must respect and safeguard our common home, Mother Earth.
 We want to protect the planet so that it can support the needs of present and future generations.
 Sound management of natural resources underpins economic and social development.
-We will conserve and sustainably use our oceans and seas; conserve freshwater resources; promote sustainable patterns of consumption and production; take urgent action to combat climate change; protect and restore ecosystems; promote sustainable forest management; combat desertification, land degradation and biodiversity loss; promote safe and inclusive cities and human settlements; and promote disaster risk reduction and resilience.
+We will conserve and sustainably use our oceans and seas; protect and sustainably manage freshwater resources; promote sustainable patterns of consumption and production; take urgent action to combat climate change; protect and restore ecosystems including mountains and drylands; promote sustainable forest management; combat desertification, land degradation and biodiversity loss; promote inclusive, safe, and sustainable cities and human settlements; and promote disaster risk reduction and resilience.

 Prosperity

 We want all human beings to enjoy the fruits of economic, social and technological progress and live productive and fulfilling lives.
-We want to ensure sustained, inclusive and sustainable economic growth; promote decent work and employment for all; strengthen productive capacities, foster innovation, shared prosperity and sustainable patterns of consumption and production; promote sustainable industrialization, agriculture and infrastructure; and ensure access to affordable, reliable and sustainable modern energy services.
+We want to ensure sustained, inclusive and sustainable economic growth which is decoupled from environmental degradation; promote decent work and employment for all, especially for young people; strengthen productive capacities and trade opportunities; foster innovation, shared prosperity and sustainable patterns of consumption and production; promote sustainable industrialization, agriculture, rural development and infrastructure; and ensure universal access to affordable, reliable and sustainable modern energy services.

 Peace